Josh Clemence • February 14, 2019

 There are two types of camera zooms: optical and digital.

-In the example specs above, the zoom capability is “Optical: 10x”, meaning that the lens can zoom in 10 times closer from its shallowest field of view.
+In the example specs below, the zoom capability is Optical: 10x, meaning the lens can zoom in 10 times closer from its shallowest field of view.

-Image stabilization is a feature that reduces the likelihood that you will stream a blurry video.
+Image stabilization reduces the likelihood that you will stream a blurry video.